SilasReinagel/silasreinagel.github.io/static/liberation/04_intro.md

 ----

-Are these things that you think to yourself or hear yourself saying to people?
+**Are these things that you think to yourself or hear yourself saying to people?**

-Do you sometimes feel that, at the office, you are just a cog in the machine?
+**Do you sometimes feel that, at the office, you are just a cog in the machine?**

-That management doesn't actually care about you as a person?
+**That management doesn't actually care about you as a person?**

 ----

-I used to feel that way too.
+I used to feel that way too...

 That feeling was very discouraging.

 I wanted to find a way to be free.

-To make my own choices.
+To make my OWN choices.

-To speak my own thoughts.
+To speak my OWN thoughts.

 That's where the journey started for me.